What is it?

 Make an Freedom of Information Request

 More details can be found in our guidance notes [PDF, 26Kb] and our Information Charging Policy [PDF, 232Kb] along with any charges that could apply.

 Can I re-use the information?

-Please see our Re-use of Information Policy [PDF, 253Kb] for more information.
+Please see our Access to Information Policy [PDF, 567Kb] for more information about the re-use of information.

 If you require assistance to make your request:

 If you need assistance in making your request in writing please call our Customer Contact Centre on 01724 297000.